NashTech-Labs/spark-kafka-vertica.g8/README.markdown

 **Prerequisites**:

 1. Run Kafka: provide host and port in config file or environment
-2. Run HDFS: provide name node and webdfs node in config file or environment
+2. Run HDFS: provide name node and webdfs node in config file or environment (Only for writing to Vertica:batch or streaming)
 3. Run Vertica: provide host, port and credentials for vertica in config file or environment
 4. Run corresponding application

 Template license
 ----------------
 Written in 2019 by Anuj Saxena anuj.633@gmail.com